 School & Community Partnerships

 We believe all young people have the right to great art education and opportunities.
 Through our School & Community Partnerships, we bring art instruction to young people where they live, work and play.

 Our high-quality classes take place across Boston—in schools, libraries and community centers.
 We reach children who may not receive art, woodworking or tinkering classes anywhere else.

 Our programs ignite creativity, enjoyment and the pride of accomplishment as children make objects and art by hand.
 Our curriculum supports literacy and STEM and aligns with Common Core State Standards.
 We serve a broad range of learners, including English Language Learners, students with behavioral challenges and students with disabilities.

-This year, we are proud to teach VIRTUALLY more than 2,000 students throughout the city, from Kindergarten through Grade 12.
-Although things will look a little different, everyone is excited to connect with students and share the power and creativity of art.
+This year, we are proud to teach more than 1,000 students throughout the city, from Kindergarten through Grade 12.
+We are excited to connect with students and share the power and creativity of art.